The Joyful Almanac - April

 St Tiburtius's Day, 20 April, was traditionally the cuckoo's arrival date.
 Old country wisdom held that if you had a coin in your pocket when you first heard the cuckoo, luck would follow you for the year.
 (Turn the coin over three times, for good measure.
 Leave nothing to chance.)

-The cuckoo's call — that two-note drop — is one of the most distinctive sounds in the British countryside.
+The cuckoo's call — that two-note drop, a minor third falling like a small stone into still water — is one of the most distinctive sounds in the British countryside.
 You'll be mid-sentence.
 You'll stop.
 You'll grab someone's arm.
 It will mean something, every time, even if you can't quite say what.

 St George's Day, 23 April, carries its own green wisdom: "with his key, George makes the grass grow."
 Spring was considered properly committed now.
 The green growth was real — not aspirational, not imminent, but here.
 Look at any verge, any garden, any south-facing bank.
 The man had a point.